Concordium/concordium-base/smart-contracts/docs/src/general/contract-schema.rst

 The schema format
 =================

-Ironically, the schema itself is represented as bytes.
 A schema can contain the structure information for a smart contract module and for each contract it can contain the description of the state and parameters for ``init`` and each of the ``receive``-functions.
 Each of these descriptions are referred to as a *schema type* and are always optional to include in the schema.

-Currently the supported schema types are inspired by what is possible in the Rust programming language:
+Currently the supported schema types are inspired by what is commonly used in the Rust programming language:

 .. code-block:: rust